 I live in Google Drive.
 That’s where I write all my content for my clients and my own business.
 That’s where I keep my ideas, social media spreadsheets, and SOPs.
 It’s easy for me to see where everything is and if I forget to hit save (which I ALWAYS used to do), it’s no biggie!

-Other tools my business would explode without: Canva, Docracy, Buffer, and Billie’s pack of VA contracts.
+Other tools my business would explode without: Canva, Buffer, and Billie’s VA contract templates (found inside the Introvert VA Club).
 I’ve gotten a lot of mileage out of those babies!

 Q: What’s your favorite trick for staying healthy as a VA?